luminkhant/github_users/README.md

 # github_users

-GithubUsers is test projects to show list of github users.
+GithubUsers is test projects to show list of github users using MVVM architecture.

 # Features